Winterstellgut is a special place with deep regional roots.

 At Winterstellgut each traditional dish is created with respect for Lammertal traditions.
 This respect extends to hospitality, ingredients, regional suppliers as well as the ambition to process each part of the animal into a culinary delicacy.

-It also refers to the historic knowledge handed down by generations of residents and why so many of the typical Winterstellgut specialties are old regional recipes.
+It also refers to the historic knowledge handed down by generations of residents and is the reason why so many of the specialties, served at Winterstellgut are prepared to traditional recipes of the region.

 Chef Erwin Werlberger also upholds another tradition of the Lammertal farmers: self-sufficiency.
 Along with ham and bacon, jams and compotes are also made from Winterstellgut’s very own fruit and vegetables.